Randish-soft/Train_Scheduler/documentation/Contributing.md

 By contributing, you agree that your contributions will be licensed under the same license as the project (specify your license here).

-Thank you for helping improve the Lebanon Railway Network Map! 🚄🇱🇧